 An Alabama LLC Operating Agreement constructs a framework to institute a detailed account of how a company will be managed.
 Factors such as ownership interest, distributions, and initial contributions can be recorded within the form to confirm documented understanding between owning parties.
 The filing also summarizes the intent for the procedure regarding operations, rights, and responsibilities for each owing member to verify upon the form’s execution.
-The state of Alabama does not require official submission of the agreement to successfully form an LLC, although it is recommended to ensure that the interests of all listed members are legally secured.
+The state of Alabama does not require official submission of the agreement to successfully form an LLC, although it is recommended to assure that the interests of all listed members are legally secured.

 By Type (2)